Sabila Nur

 Sabila Nur (born 27 May 1995) is a Bangladeshi actress.
 She got her breakthrough performing as "The Imaginary Girl" in a romantic comedy telefilm Monkey Bizness (2015).
 She performs in Bengali TV dramas and many TVC.

-Early life and background
+Early life and education

 She learned dancing from Bulbul Lalitakala Academy.
 She earned her bachelor of arts degree from the American International University-Bangladesh in 2023.

 Career

 Nur started her career by modeling for the country's largest telecom company, Grameenphone.
 She is the host of Gazi TV's competition on teen bands, GTV Fanta Band.
 She is also the host of Lux Style fine on Banglavision.
 She is the brand ambassador of Glow & Lovely.

 Nur made her telefilm debut with U-Turn in 2014.